Alejogb1/job-board/blog-data/how-does-openseas-functionality-work.md

 id: "how-does-openseas-functionality-work"
 ---

-, let's unpack the inner workings of OpenSea.
+the inner workings of OpenSea.
 I've spent a fair chunk of time poking around similar marketplaces, both in a professional capacity and as a curious enthusiast, so I think I can offer a reasonably clear breakdown.

 Essentially, OpenSea operates as a decentralized marketplace for non-fungible tokens (NFTs).
 That's the core concept, but the implementation details are where things get interesting.
 Instead of holding the actual assets themselves, OpenSea provides a platform for users to discover, buy, and sell these tokens.
 The beauty, and complexity, lies in how they interact with the underlying blockchain.